Most of the Scrutiny Unit's work involves producing analysis and briefing for committees and is not separately published.

 This booklet provides a guide to financial scrutiny , why it matters, what it involves and how it links to performance.
 It sets out the key stages in the spending cycle and the role committees and others play in holding government to account.
 (3rd Edition, last revised July 2017).

-An expanded glossary of financial terms, with particular reference to Government.
+A glossary of financial terms, with particular reference to Government.

 Please note that current guidance to Government Departments on preparation of Estimates memoranda for Committees is now contained on the HM Treasury website.